Ghykk3130/Obsidian/Homework/Physics 511 Homework 4.md

 >[!Note]
 >Sometimes, there will be problems with latex matrix expression rendering.
 I am totally aware of this issue but cannot fix it.
 Please don't take points off if you see this.
+I believe that the issue would be fixed if you view the pdf in Adobe Acrobat.
 # 1).
 ## a).
 Know that the Hamiltonian is: